dsyer/nix-config/updates.md

 ## Flatpak

-Can be useful - some packages are only distributed that way.
+Can be useful and it doesn't work well when installed from - some packages are only distributed that way.

     $ sudo apt install flatpak